entiendoNull/expo-modules-london-2025-workshop/module-5.md

 +export { default as ExpoAudioRouteView } from "./src/ExpoAudioRouteView";
 ```

-### Exercise 2: Create a SwiftUI view for iOS
+## Exercise 2: Create a SwiftUI view for iOS

 [SwiftUI](https://developer.apple.com/documentation/SwiftUI) is Apple's modern declarative framework for building user interfaces.
 With Expo Modules, we can use SwiftUI views directly in our React Native app.

 > [!NOTE]
+>
-> We strongly recommend using Xcode for this section, as it will surface any potential build/compile issues early
+> 👀 We strongly recommend using Xcode for this section, as it will surface any potential build/compile issues early

+### Background: How SwiftUI Integrates with Expo Modules

+Expo Modules provides special [protocols](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/protocols/) (`ExpoSwiftUI.View` and `ExpoSwiftUI.ViewProps`) that allow SwiftUI views to be used as React Native components.
+A bridged SwiftUI view will typically make use of the following:

+ - A props class: This will define properties that can be set from React (like `options` and `selectedIndex`)
+ - A view struct: This will contain the actual SwiftUI view and rendering logic
+ - An `EventDispatcher`: This allows the native view to call back to JavaScript

+### Tasks

-### Task 1: Implement a SwiftUI View
+#### 1. Implement a SwiftUI View

 We'll start by creating a new file for our SwiftUI view: